isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 The result is something of a song and dance routine, but if you don't like that then a tabletop variant is also possible.

+### (Unnamed language) QD ###
+This [currently unnamed language][PSD-QD] is one of four that are very closely related to each other.
+They are described in a much more close-knit way than other languages.
+Each language will contain various options to a single unique idea that ensures that they can be easily reconciled into a single parent language.

+These four languages also are a demonstration of what language types `mklang` would create.

 [PSD-Yk]: http://isoraqathedh.tumblr.com/tagged/Yoskrai
 [PSD-HI]: http://isoraqathedh.tumblr.com/tagged/Hesmai-Iok
 [PSD-Rs]: http://isoraqathedh.tumblr.com/tagged/Rattssaw